mozilla/data-docs/datasets/batch_view/main_summary/reference.md

 Queries via `sql.t.m.o` should limit to a short `submission_date_s3` range, and ideally make use of the `sample_id` field.

-When using Presto to query the data from sql.t.m.o, you can use the `UNNEST` feature to access items in the `search_counts`, `popup_notification_stats` and `active_addons` fields.
+When using Presto to query the data from `sql.t.m.o`, you can use the `UNNEST` feature to access items in the `search_counts`, `popup_notification_stats` and `active_addons` fields.